Hyperen0r/OSelector/README.md

 It will register every animation using **FNIS**

 * During second step, a tree structure will be displayed.
 It represents the navigation menu you will see in game.
-You can make some edit(change name, modify the structure (limited functionality for now)).
-To prevent the screen from being cluttered with entries , each page is limited to 25 items.
-It means that the tool will organize the tree in such a way that no more than 25 items are displayed.
+You can make some edit, changing name and modifying the organization (limited functionality for now).
+To prevent the screen from being cluttered with entries, each page is limited to 25 items at generation.
+It means that the tool will organize the treein such a way that no more than 25 items are displayed.
 But if you edit it yourself, this rule is not applied (Meaning you can force a page to have more than 25 entries).

 * The third and final step is the plugin generation, where you just have to click a button.

 If you use Mod Organizer, the plugin should be installed in your mods folder.
-You just have to activate it in Mod Organizer.
+Then you just have to activate it in Mod Organizer.